 Multiple Pricing Factors – Make Toyota, Model Hilux and Vehicle Age above 15 - Loading 20%

 Hence Loading shall be maintained in the N-Dimension Table.
+Refer Section 1.2.8.c

 Refer the attached Excel File for Tariff Loading

+Maximum Cumulative Loading

+The Maximum Cumulative Loading applicable for each Vehicle Type shall be maintain in the Rules and Rating Engine

+Refer the attached Excel File for Maximum Cumulative Tariff Loading

 NCD

 The NCD % will be received as one of the Pricing Factor and the same will be used to compute the Tariff Contribution and De-Tariff Contribution.

-No NCD% Setup / maintenance will be available in the Rule / Rating Engine
+No NCD% Setup / maintenance will be available in the Rules and Rating Engine

-Profit Margin

-Profit Margin % shall be maintained in the Rating Engine.

-Profit Margin % can be applied based on any one of the Pricing Factor or combination of the multiple Pricing factors as per the example below.

-One Pricing Factor – Make - LEXUS – Profit Margin 10% or Vehicle Age above 15 – Profit Margin 15 %

-Multiple Pricing Factors – Make Toyota, Model Hilux and Vehicle Age above 15 - Profit Margin 20%

-Hence Profit Margin shall be maintained in the N-Dimension Table.

 Extra Coverage Rate and Formulas

-Extra Coverage Contribution shall also be calculated in the Rule / Rating Engine for both Tariff Contribution and De-Tariff Contribution
+Extra Coverage Contribution shall also be calculated in the Rules and Rating Engine for both Tariff Products and De-Tariff Products Refer Section 1.2.1.b

-For the Extra Coverages received from the front end system, Rule / Rating Engine shall compute the Extra Coverage Contribution.
+For the Extra Coverages received from the front end system, Rules and Rating Engine shall compute the Extra Coverage Contribution.

-Extra Coverages Rate and Contribution Calculation formula shall also maintained in the Rule /Rating Engine
+Extra Coverages Rate and Contribution Calculation formula shall also maintained in the Rules and Rating Engine

-Refer the attached Extra Coverage Formulas and Rate
+Refer the attached Extra Coverage Formulas and Rate.
+Sheet Name: AdditlBenTagtoSubClass and FormulaType

-Note: The Rule / Rating Engine shall have the option to upload all the Rating Data
+Note: The Rules and Rating Engine shall have the option to upload all the Rating Data

-Discount and Commission
+Commission, Discount and Wakalah Fees

-Agent Commission
+Agent Wakalah Fee Commission

-Agent Commission is applicable for all Motor Vehicle Types and the same shall be maintained in the Rule / Rating Engine.
+Agent Wakalah Fee Commission is applicable for all Motor Vehicle Types and the same shall be maintained in the Rules and Rating Engine.

-Same Commission % is applicable for all Agents
+Same Commission % is applicable for all Agents and this can configured.

 Refer the attached Commission Table